 CATCHUP_COMPLETE method, as this will force stellar-core to apply every transaction from the beginning of the ledger, which will take an ever increasing amount of time.
 Instead, we recommend you set the

-We recommend you configure the HISTORY_RETENTION_COUNT in horizon to a value less than or equal to the configured value for CATCHUP_RECENT in stellar-core.
-Given this situation any downtime that would cause a ledger gap will require a downtime greater than the amount of historical data retained by horizon.
-To re-establish continuity, simply:
+We recommend you configure the HISTORY_RETENTION_COUNT in Horizon to a value less than or equal to the configured value for CATCHUP_RECENT in stellar-core.
+Given this situation any downtime that would cause a ledger gap will require a downtime greater than the amount of historical data retained by Horizon.
+To re-establish continuity: